-I must admit that Deforest, not I, who created what we call the “Hooked Diamond.”
+I must admit it was Deforest, not I, who created what I call the “Hooked Diamond.”
 So I still enjoyed correcting some design details in an apparent knock off I found to create our “Hook Diamond-BULL-NH.”

 Below are reviewer comments:

 Locks picked: Medeco Biaxial (!), Abus 71/40, Abus 55/40, Master 140, and Master 141

 Impressions: Wow!
 What a fantastic pick.
 It seems to have a bit more material on the cusp between the tip and shaft than another design.
 I mostly used it to attack locks with very open key ways and it did a fantastic job with them!
 I even managed to get a Medeco biaxial picked with it.
 In my experience, these types of picks would be great for picking high security locks with counter-milling, though I haven’t tried it specifically with this Shrike pick.
 It appears to be a great complement to the Peterson gem: the tip profile is similar, but the profile is deeper.

 The "Bull" is a fun profile.
 It is lower and chunkier than the "Hun" but still remains a reachy mid hook on account of the contours.
 It's a solid choice for picking off the bottom of a keyway and it's brilliant for getting a lot of action while reaching under pins that want to stay put.
 I love these diamond tips for the feedback they provide, and this pick packs what has to be my favorite tip into what is otherwise an absolute workhorse of a profile.